Calvinverse/base.vm.linux/README.md

 # base.linux

-This repository contains the code used to build an Ubuntu Hyper-V VM hard disk containing the base operating system and tools that are required by all Linux resources.
+This repository contains the code used to build images containing the base operating system and tools that are required by all Linux resources.
+Images can be created for Hyper-V or Azure.

 ## Image